otsakir/lisa-backup/README.md

 # lbackup

-A QT application with on-mount triggering.
+A QT backup application with on-mount triggering.

+Currently on pre-alpha stage.